Walodja1987/whatsapp-to-html/README.md

 - The script will generate a file called `my_whatsapp_data_chat.html` in the same directory
 - Double-click the HTML file to open it in your web browser
-- **Important:** **The HTML output file, the `background.jpg` and `style.css` files must be in the same directory as your WhatsApp data folder for images and media to load and display correctly.** This is especially important if you want to move the files to another folder or an external drive like a USB stick.
+- **Important:** If you want to move the files to another folder or drive (external storage or USB), you have to move the following files to ensure that the html will load and display images and media correctly:
+   - Your WhatsApp data folder `my_whatsapp_data`
+   - The HTML output file (e.g., `my_whatsapp_data_chat.html`)
+   - `background.jpg`
+   - `style.css`

 ## Advanced Usage: Individual Scripts